scylladb/scylla-monitoring/docs/source/cql_optimization.rst

 Cross DC read requests
 ^^^^^^^^^^^^^^^^^^^^^^
 .. note::
-   The CQL Optimization Dashboard relies on the definition of nodes per Data Center in the Monitoring Stack (prometheus/scylla_servers.yml) to match the Data Center names used in Scylla Cluster.
+   The CQL Optimization Dashboard relies on the definition of nodes per Data Center in the Scylla Monitoring Stack (prometheus/scylla_servers.yml) to match the Data Center names used in Scylla Cluster.
    If this is not the case, you will see the wrong result.

 In a typical situation, a client performs a read from the nearest data-center and that query is performed local to the data-center.